rickalouani/Rancher-howto/README.md

 application and not what version goes where, and pulling your hair trying to figure out why it worked here and not there.

-       FYI: HELM is a tools that allows packaging of kubernetes yaml manifest in a uniform way called a Chart.
+       HELM is a great opensource tool that allows packaging of kubernetes yaml manifest in a standard format.
-       It use to use go templating to generate consistant correctly labels, comfigmaps, releases, etc.
+       It defines the directory structure, and uses GO templating to render and generate consitant names for labels, labels, comfigmaps, releases, etc.
-       For instance when your deployments, secrets, configmaps are design and written you can easily package them as a helm chart. that in theory you should be able to install anywhere kubernetes is running [helm install CHART-NAME]
+       For instance when your deployment yaml manifests written you can easily package them as a chart, that you can install in any Kubernetes cluster with helm installed by running helm install CHART-NAME

          FYI:
           if helm returns the following error: